docsforadobe/after-effects-scripting-guide/docs/property/property.md

 The Property object contains value, keyframe, and expression information about a particular AE property of a layer.
 An AE property is a value, often animatable, of an effect, mask, or transform within an individual layer.
 For examples of how to access properties, see [PropertyBase object](propertybase.md) and [PropertyGroup.property()](propertygroup.md#propertygroupproperty).

+!!! info
-> Property is a subclass of [PropertyBase](propertybase.md).
+    Property is a subclass of [PropertyBase](propertybase.md).
 All methods and attributes of PropertyBase, in addition to those listed below, are available when working with Property.

 !!! note
     JavaScript objects commonly referred to as "properties" are called "attributes" in this guide, to avoid confusion with the After Effects definition of property.